 Why do I have to pay up front for my conveyancing in South Acton?

-Where you are retaining lawyers for conveyancing in South Acton your lawyer will request that you place them with funds to cover the the cost of the conveyancing searches.
-This will be the total of the cost of the conveyancing searches.
-If any down payment is payable against the sale price then this should be asked for immediately ahead of contracts are exchanged.
-Any further balance that is needed should be transferred a couple of days ahead of the completion date.
+Where you are retaining lawyers for conveyancing in South Acton your lawyer will request that you put them with monies to cover the the cost of the conveyancing searches.
+Ordinarily this is needed to cover the fees of the Local Authority Search.
+If any down payment is as part of the purchase price then this will be required shortly in advance of contracts are exchanged.
+The final balance that is needed will be payable a couple of days prior to the completion date.

 Various online forums that I have come across warn that are the number one reason for stalling in South Acton house deals.
 Is there any truth in this?

 The Council of Property Search Organisations (CoPSO) has noted the findings of research by MoveWithUs that conveyancing searches do not figure amongst the most frequent causes of delays in the conveyancing process.
 Local searches are not likely to be the root cause of delay in conveyancing in South Acton.

 I am buying my first flat in South Acton with a mortgage from Coventry Building Society.
 The builders refused to budge the price so I negotiated five thousand pounds worth of extras instead.
 The sale representative told me not inform my conveyancer about this side-deal as it could adversely affect my loan with the bank.
 Is this normal?.